ccRidge/docker-containers/powershell-scheduler/README.md

 The `config` directory contains scheduler state.

+The `logs` directory contains persistent execution logs organized to mirror the script directory structure.

 The `scripts` directory contains PowerShell scripts organized by scheduling interval.

-The `logs` directory contains persistent execution logs organized to mirror the script directory structure.
+The `secrets` directory contains sensitive data that shouldn't be casually exposed.

 The Docker source code is maintained separately from the runtime data.